 The access node requires Layer 3 network connectivity to the the following AWS service endpoints.
-For information about service endpoints that are required to support backup and restore operations, see AWS Service Endpoints and Usage Information.
+For information about service endpoints that are required to support backup and restore operations, see Requirements for Connectivity to AWS Service Endpoints.

 Commvault recommends the use of VPC endpoints whenever data transfer will occur to or from the endpoint.
 Endpoints include Amazon EBS direct APIs backup and restores, and Amazon S3 backup, recovery and Cloud Libraries.